Moddinu/data-engineering-toolkit/docs/databases/clickhouse.md

 | **SharedMergeTree** | Used in Clickhouse Cloud |
 | **ReplicaedMergeTree** | For on-prem replication |

+It's a column oriented database in fact it would split a table and store the coloumns in individual files and that waht makes the query performant.

 ## SQL Synatax
 Clickhouse uses SQl syntax and supports common sql commands
 ```sql